The surprising psychology behind our online coworking buddies

 What are the benefits of co-working that keep participants showing up week-after-week?

 The great news is this – participants frequently report insane productivity.

 They can’t believe how much they get done in an hour.

 They often admit that they wouldn’t have even started their project if they hadn’t committed to the coworking session.

 This supercharged productivity helps co-workers get their jobs done on a deadline.

 Online co-working is usually affordable.
-Many sessions are zero cost to participants.
+Many sessions have zero cost to participants.

 Co-working is a top way to boost your productivity habits.